appium/appium-inspector/docs/session-inspector/gestures.md

 Pointer actions are used to define the behavior of each pointer.
 Each individual action is presented as a rectangular card, and new cards can be freely added and removed.

+The left and right arrow buttons at the bottom of each card move the action earlier or later within its pointer.
+The gesture timeline updates immediately, and the action keeps its coordinates, duration, and other parameters.
+The first action cannot move earlier, and the last cannot move later.
+Moving an action turns off the screenshot coordinate picker.

 ![Pointer Actions](./assets/images/gestures/gesture-editor-actions.png)

 The _Action Type_ dropdown is used to select any of the supported actions: move, pointer down,